Back to all posts

 Before starting any new skin treatment, it’s always a smart move to have a chat with your doctor or a dermatologist.
 They can help you confirm that red light therapy is the right choice for your specific skin goals and health history.
 This is especially important if you have an active skin condition, are pregnant, or have other health concerns.
 A quick consultation can give you peace of mind and help you create a treatment plan that’s perfectly tailored to you.
 Your doctor can confirm your skin condition and ensure you’re set up for the best possible results.

-Professional vs. At-Home Devices: What’s the Difference?
+Professional vs. At-Home Devices: Which Is Better?

 When you’re considering red light therapy, one of the first questions that comes up is whether to try it at a professional studio or buy a device to use at home.
 While at-home options are convenient, there are significant differences in the technology and the results you can expect.
 Understanding these distinctions will help you make the best choice for your skin and your goals.
 Professional treatments are administered in a controlled environment by trained experts, ensuring you get a safe and effective session tailored to your needs.
 Let’s break down what sets these two options apart.